openstack-archive/fuel-plugin-swiftstack/doc/source/user.rst

 SwiftStack Swift Cluster
 ------------------------

-In SwiftStack Swift cluster, that have three network interfaces need to configure for each node.
+In a SwiftStack Swift cluster, each node has three networks which can be configured on its interfaces:

   #.
-Outward-facing interface:
+Outward-facing network:

-     The clients traffic come into this interface, so if you consider putting an external load balancer in front of the cluster, you should add these outward-facing IPs to the load balancer pool.
+     The clients traffic comes into this interface, so if you consider putting an external load balancer in front of the cluster, you should add these outward-facing IPs to the load balancer pool.

   #.
-Cluster-facing interface:
+Cluster-facing network:

-     The interface for Swift internal traffic likes proxy-server from/to object-server.
+     The interface for Swift internal traffic (i.e. proxy-server from/to object-server).

   #.
-Data replication interface:
+Data replication network:

-     This interface is dedicated for object replication.
+     The interface for object-server replication.

-If the node only has one network interface, you can assign all network interfaces to this interface, but it'll be mixed all traffic together.
-So we suggest using dedicated interface for these three network.
+If the node only has one network interface, you can assign all network interfaces to this interface.
+However, this could bottleneck performance, so we suggest using dedicated interface for these three networks.
 Check `Configure network`_ to get more detail.

 .. _Configure network: https://swiftstack.com/docs/admin/node_management/configure_network.html#network